-If a network partition occurs, a cluster can "split into two or more separate sub-clusters.
-When two clusters join as one, VCS designates that one system be ejected.
-GAB prints diagnostic messages and sends iofence messages to the system being ejected.
-The system receiving the iofence messages tries to kill the client process.
-The -k option applied here.
-If the -j option is used in gabconfig, the system is halted when the iofence message is received.
+If a network partition occurs, a cluster can split into two or more separate sub-clusters.
+When two clusters join as one, GAB ejects one sub-cluster.
+GAB prints diagnostic messages and sends iofence messages to the sub-cluster being ejected.